docmu/Node-Food-Blog/README.md

 # RESTfulWebsite
 ## Description
 This website was created using Node.js and Express.
 Data persistence is supported by MongoDB Atlas.
 It utilizes the principles of
 RESTful routing to render pages, add blogs, delete blogs, and edit blogs.
+Semantic UI is used for css styling.
 Nodemailer is also used for sending emails through the contact page.
-The website is deployed through Heroku.
+This website is deployed through Heroku.
 #### Live website: https://blooming-retreat-23153.herokuapp.com/blogs

 ## Code Samples